pedmiston/data-design-patterns/README.md

 ## Sample projects

-### github-pulse

-`github-pulse` is a sample project that demonstrates each of the design patterns in action.
+1. **github-pulse** is a project I made up mainly to demonstrates each of the design patterns in action.
 The project pulls freely available Github event data from [githubarchive](https://githubarchive.org) and analyzes it in R. This sample project demonstrates the value of data design patterns in facilitating the growth of a data project from exploratory analyses to final reports.

-### property-verification

-`property-verification` is a cognitive psychology experiment set up as a data project.
+2. **property-verification** is a cognitive psychology experiment set up as a data project.
 The data in this project can be used to demonstrate how to write **parallel reports** and **DRY plots** that grow gracefully from exploratory analyses to final reports.

-### wikischolar

-`wikischolar` is an ongoing research project of mine interested in measuring changes in Wikipedia article quality over time.
+3. **wikischolar** is an ongoing research project of mine interested in measuring changes in Wikipedia article quality over time.
 The process of obtaining the data is more elaborate and is contained in a python library, yet the benefits to using the data design patterns is the same.

 ## Description